TonyGen/mongoTest-cpp/README.md

 Run its help to see usage:
 	mongoTest help

-Example - Run Shard2 test on localhost with random seed of 600:
+Example - Run Shard1 test on localhost with random seed of 600:
-	mongoTest 600 controller 127.0.0.1 mongoTest::Shard2
+	mongoTest 600 0 controller localhost mongoTest::Shard1